tlo-johnson/fundamentals/data-structures/balanced-binary-search-tree.md

 ### avl tree
 the property which keeps an avl tree balanced is called the balanced factor (bf) `bf(node) = H(node.right) - H(node.left) where H(x) is the height of node x`
-remember: height of a node is the number of edges between the node and the furthest leaf.
+remember: height of a node is the number of **edges** between the node and the furthest leaf. a single node has zero height.
 note: a negative bf means the height of the left child is greater than the height of the right child, while a positive bf means the hight of the right child is greater than the height of the left child.

 additional avl invariant: the balance factor of every node is either -1, 0, or 1